asura22nov/Resume/README.md

 EDUCATIONAL QUALIFICATION

 Post-Graduation: Completed my M. Tech in Renewable Energy Engineering and Management in the year 2017 with 7.89 CGPA from The Energy and Resource Institute (TERI University), New Delhi.

 PG Diploma: Completed my Post Graduate Diploma in Thermal Power Plant Engineering in the year 2014 with 81% at National Power Training Institute (NPTI – SR), Neyveli, Tamil Nadu.

 Under Graduation: completed my B.E in Electrical and Electronics Engineering in the year 2009 with 80% aggregate at Velammal Engineering College, Chennai.

 DECLARATION
 I hereby declare that the information stated are true and correct to the best of my knowledge.

-DATE:

-ANANDASUNDARARAMAN.S